copperwater/xNetHack/doc/xnh-changelog-10.0.md

 - Blunt glass weapons have a 5% chance per turn of cracking when being used to smash the lock on a box.
 If it cracks, you will stop trying to force the lock, but may continue if you wish.
+- Glass chests and large boxes are referred to as "crystal" and have the following properties:
+  - They are always generated locked.
+  - Randomly generated ones generate 1 additional item in their contents.
+  - The lock is magical and cannot be broken by force or unlocked via mundane means such as a key or lock pick.
+It requires a locking or unlocking spell or wand.
+  - They are see-through: when you move onto a space containing one of these and no other objects, you will be shown the contents of the container.
+This doesn't trigger again by walking over it as long as you know the contents, but you can look at the contents again by using the near-look command while standing over it.

 ### Interface changes